mcorbin/meuse-website/content/installation/configuration/_index.md

 # It allows you to browse crates and categories.
 frontend:

-  # enable or disable the frontend.
+  # Enable or disable the frontend.
   enabled: true

+  # Set to true to disable frontend authentication.
+  # Default to false
+  public: false

-  # a random string with 32 characters.
+  # A random string with 32 characters.
   secret: "ozeifjrizjrjghtkzifrnbjfkzoejfjz"
 ```